amirho3einsedaghati/pyimkernel/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/amirho3einsedaghati/pyimkernel?color=red)](https://github.com/amirho3einsedaghati/pyimkernel/issues)

 <p>
-With this package, You can apply various image kernels such as Blur, Sobel, Scharr and so forth (The comprehensive list of image kernels is mentioned below) on a grayscale or color-scale image, and then show them.
+With this package, You can apply various image kernels such as Blur, Sobel, Scharr and so forth (The comprehensive list of image kernels is mentioned below) on a grayscale or RGB color-scale image, and then show them.
 These effects and enhancements in digital images can be achieved using the "ApplyKernels" class, allowing for a wide range of transformations.
 </p>

 ## Image kernels